Pondidum/presentations/streaming/slides.md

 * chat can be helpful when you get stuck
 * someone helped me out with operator overloads
 * Get a lot of repeated questions
-  * what are you building?
-  * do you like rider/why not vs?
-  * do you like dotnetcore?
-  * why do you use a finnish keyboard
-* adding some chat commands helped some of this